kanmaytacker/system-design/OTT/ott-system-design.md

 CDN can also reduce latency due to geographical location since the content is streamed from the CDN that is closest to the user.

 ![CDN](media/CDN.png)

+## Recap
+### Data ingestion
+1. Client requests to upload content to the OTT.
+2. Server stores metadata in the database and generates a presigned URL.
+The server sends the presigned URL to the client.
+3. Client uploads the content to the file storage using the presigned URL and multipart upload.
+4. Client sends a request to the server to update the metadata on successful upload.
+5. Server sends a message to the message queue to process the content for each format and resolution.
+6. The content is processed asynchronously by workers that compress, transcode, crop and package the content.
+7. The content is finally uploaded to S3 and metadata tables are updated.

+### Content streaming
+1. Client requests to play a particular title.
+2. Server sends the details of the chunks to the client.
+3. The data can be served either from the server or a CDN.
+4. Client downloads the chunks as the user watches the content.
+5. Clients can also seek to a particular point in the content.
+The client can download the chunk that contains the point that the client wants to seek to.

 ## Further reading
 * [Data flow diagram](https://www.lucidchart.com/pages/data-flow-diagram)